5kullnight/ocr-cs-alevel/1.2 Software and Software Development/1.2.1. Systems Software/Operating Systems.md

-An operating system (OS) is a collection of programs that acts as an interface between the user and the computer, managing hardware, software, and system resources.
+- **Description**: a collection of programs that acts as an interface between the user and the computer, managing hardware, software, and system resources.
-### Key Functions:
+# Key Functions:
 - **Memory Management**: Paging, segmentation, and virtual memory.
 - **Resource Management**: Scheduling tasks efficiently.
 - **File Management**: Organizing, editing, and deleting files/folders.